alexs2112/MonoRogue/README.md

     - `--seed <seed>` to input a seed to use for world generation
     - `--messages` to print player notifications to the terminal
     - `--invincible` to stop the player from modifying their health
+    - `--no-animations` to disable attack and projectile animations
     - `--difficulty <1|2|3>` to set the rate of enemy and item spawn.
 1 is easiest, 3 is hardest (default)

 ## Algorithms in use: